vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key2: 3460b2f14b

 *** =instructions2
-Get release years, durations, and titles of films, ordered by their release year and duration.
+Get release years, durations, and titles of films released in 2000 or 2015, ordered by their release year and duration.
 *** =solution2
 ```{sql}
 SELECT release_year, duration, title